 2. Shark Genius S5003D Hard Floor Cleaning System Steam Mop

 The Shark is a worthy competitor in the field of steam cleaning, and their models are known for durability.
-This particular Shark model has a modern, slightly futuristic design, with a metallic black and red finish.
+This particular Shark genius steam mop has a modern, slightly futuristic design, with a metallic black and red finish.
 The water tank is located on the lower end, making the steam mop easier to operate.
 The total weight of this mop is under 6 pounds, which is pretty lightweight in its class of steam mops for hardwood floors.

-- This steam mop model has Dirt Grip pads which allow you to remove the mop pads without ever touching them.
+- These hard floor steam mops have Dirt Grip pads which allow you to remove the mop pads without ever touching them.